Lucio Victorio Mansilla: Early life and family

 Mansilla was born in a house in the Montserrat neighborhood, on the corner of Tacuarí and Potosí streets (today Alsina), known in colonial times as "the old prison" on December 23, 1831 (Saint Victoria's Day).
 He was the first-born son of federal colonel Lucio Norberto Mansilla, the hero of the Battle of the Vuelta de Obligado, and Agustina Ortiz de Rozas, tenth sister and younger sister of Juan Manuel de Rosas, a 15-year-old girl who was called the beauty of the federation.
 Her sister was the writer and journalist Eduarda Mansilla.

 After finishing school, he was employed in a local firm, where he kept the accounting books.
-He met and fell in love with one of his cousins, Catalina, with which he would then marry.
+He met and fell in love with one of his cousins, Catalina, with whom he would then marry.

 Adulthood

 After he returned to Buenos Aires, he was sent to work at the family salting plant located near San Nicolás, which was in charge of his father, where he lived in the latter's house in that town.
 There he entertained his leisure time reading books from the paternal library.
 One day he was surprised by his father reading the social contract of Rousseau, which determined that his father, fearing that such readings reach the ears of his uncle Juan Manuel, little affection to those inclinations, decided to send in committee in order to acquire goods on a trip to India, countries of the East and Europe where he knew exotic places for the time like Calcutta and Egypt, ending his trip in London and Paris.

 Aware of Urquiza's uprising against his uncle, and worried about the fate of his family, he returned to the country after three years of absence.
 In 1852 he entered the army, militating among the supporters of the Confederation.
-After the overthrow of Rosas, as a consequence of the Battle of Caseros, he undertook another trip to Europe, accompanied by his father and brother Lucio Norberto, sharing part of the journey to Brazil with Sarmiento.
+After the overthrow of Rosas, as a consequence of the Battle of Caseros, he undertook another trip to Europe, accompanied by his father and brother Lucio Norberto, who shared part of the journey to Brazil with Sarmiento.
 After he had returned, in August 1852, the romance with his cousin Catherine was reborn.

 A year later their first son, Andrés Pío, would be born.
 Around 1856, he gained an interest in journalism, but an incident in a theater occurred, where he insulted Senator José Mármol loudly, challenging him to a duel for an injury inflicted on his family in the novel Amalia.
-This ended with him in prison and was exiled from the city, leading him to settle in the city of Paraná, capital at the time of Argentina.
+This ended with him in prison and he was exiled from the city, leading him to settle in the city of Paraná, the capital at the time of Argentina.
 He carried out political journalism and became secretary to Salvador María del Carril.